AST-Grounded Critic Loop for Documentation Maintenance¶

 This is the architecture proposed in DocSync (Badrinarayan & Parthasarathy, arXiv:2605.02163), which reports 3.44/5.0 on an automated judge against 1.91 for a CodeT5-base baseline using a LoRA-adapted small language model.
 Treat the number as a single-paper claim; no independent replication exists yet.

-AST grounding addresses factual incorrectness in generated docs — one of three failure dimensions (Completeness, Helpfulness, Truthfulness) DocAgent identifies in prior LLM doc generators (DocAgent, ACL 2025 — arXiv:2504.08725).
+AST grounding addresses factual incorrectness in generated docs.
+That is one of three failure dimensions (Completeness, Helpfulness, Truthfulness) DocAgent identifies in prior LLM doc generators (DocAgent, ACL 2025 — arXiv:2504.08725).
 A symbol absent from the AST cannot legitimately appear in a doc that claims to describe the file — the same property that motivates Code-Native Memory Substrates.

-Dependency-aware retrieval (the RAG layer) populates the context window with exactly the code that constrains the doc.
-Whole-module loading pollutes context; loading nothing forces invention.
+Dependency-aware retrieval (the RAG layer) fills the context window with exactly the code that constrains the doc.
+Loading the whole module pollutes context; loading nothing forces invention.
 The AST answers precisely: load the transitively-referenced nodes.

 Apply when:

-- The codebase has robust AST tooling for the target language; polyglot stacks need a parser per language
+- The codebase has reliable AST tooling for the target language — polyglot stacks need a parser per language

 - Documentation drift is frequent and high-cost — API references, function docstrings, README API tables, OpenAPI summaries